heri/SBrickPy/README.md

 64 bytes from 192.168.1.11: icmp_seq=2 ttl=64 time=49.939 ms
 64 bytes from 192.168.1.11: icmp_seq=3 ttl=64 time=31.751 ms

+Optional: you can choose a raspberry hostname of your preference by editing file:

+$ sudo vi /etc/hostname
+$ reboot

 ### bluepy
 bluepy is a Python module which provides an interface to Bluetooth LE on Linux.<br />